 been known to clog pores if overly used.

-Use Coconut oil in a blend with another oil such as Sunflower, a good bet to lighten
+Use coconut oil in a blend with another oil such as sunflower, a good bet to dilute

 Your beauty routine

 Individually, each cold-pressed oil has a place in your life for improving the care of skin and health.
 Take a pick from what